 There are words in the English language that really don’t mean a whole lot.
 Thingamabob, thingamajig and fiscal responsibility in government.
 I thought they were just made up words to cover silence when there was no word to use.

 I use the word wonkey a lot.
 To me wonkey means “not quite right”.
-For example, “Jude Walker is wonkey”.
+For example, “Licking a doorknob makes me feel wonkey”.
 It all makes sense.
 I never knew there was such a thing as a doohickey.
 I mean a for real doohickey.
 That is what this is.

 I would call that a fork.
-Or a seafood spear, but not a doohickey.
+I might call it a shrimp stabber or a seafood spear, but not a doohickey.
 Since we are talking about the names of things that we use but don’t know what to call them.
 What do you call those things you stick in the ends of corn on the cob so you can hold it while you eat it?
 Those things need a cool name don’t you think?
 I like the name “Twiddlers”.
 Because you kind of twiddle your thumbs when you use them.
 What do you think?
 Want to come over and hold my Twiddlers?